 The application document and the instructions for use clearly state that the applicant for an organisation certificate, with his/her signature, confirms the correctness of the information provided and approves the creation of the organisation certificate and its publication according to agreement with the client organisation.
-At the same time, the applicant accepts the rules and terms pertaining to the use of the organisation certificate and sees to the storage of organisation certificates and PIN codes and the reporting of any misuse or lost certificates/microchip.
+At the same time, the applicant accepts the rules and terms pertaining to the use of the organisation certificate and the reporting of any misuse or lost certificates/microchip.